astromatic/sextractor/src/levmar/README.txt

 levmar is released under the GNU Public License (GPL), which can be found in the included LICENSE file.
 Note that under the terms of GPL, commercial use is allowed only if a software employing levmar is also published in source under the GPL.
-However, if you are interested in using levmar in a proprietary commercial apprlication, a commercial license for levmar can be obtained by contacting the author using the email address at the end of this file.
+However, if you are interested in using levmar in a proprietary commercial application, a commercial license for levmar can be obtained by contacting the author using the email address at the end of this file.

 COMPILATION
- - You might first consider setting a few configuration options at the top of lm.h.
+ - You might first consider setting a few configuration options at the top of levmar.h.
 See the accompanying comments for more details.

  - On a Linux/Unix system, typing "make" will build both levmar and the demo program using gcc.
 Alternatively, if Intel's C++ compiler is installed, it